 Fragrant, showy flowers in late summer lead many to plant tuberose bulbs.
 Polianthes tuberosa, which is also called the Polyanthus lily, has a strong and enticing fragrance that furthers its popularity.
-Clusters of large white blooms form on stalks that can reach four feet in height and rise from grass-like clumps on this plant.
+Clusters of large white blooms form on stalks that can reach 4 feet (1 m.) in height and rise from grass-like clumps.
 Keep reading about the care of tuberose flowers in the garden.

 Tuberose Plant Info

-Polianthes tuberosa was discovered by explorers in Mexico as early as the 1500’s and was one of the first flowers to be returned to Europe, where they gained popularity in Spain.
-The showy blooms are commonly found in the U.S. in the Texas and Florida gulf areas and are grown commercially in San Antonio.
+Polianthes tuberosa was discovered by explorers in Mexico as early as the 1500’s and was one of the first flowers to be returned to Europe, where it gained popularity in Spain.
+The showy blooms are commonly found in the United States in the Texas and Florida gulf areas and are grown commercially in San Antonio.

-Learning how to grow tuberose in the home garden is simple; however, care of tuberose flowers after bloom requires effort, proper timing and storage of the tuberose bulbs (actually rhizomes), which must be dug up before winter in some areas.
-Tuberose plant info indicates the rhizomes can be damaged at conditions of 20 degrees F. or below.
+Learning how to grow tuberose in the home garden is simple, however, care of tuberose flowers after bloom requires effort, proper timing, and storage of the tuberose bulbs (actually rhizomes), which must be dug up before winter in some areas.
+Tuberose plant info indicates the rhizomes can be damaged at conditions of 20 degrees F. (-7 C.) or below.

 How to Grow Tuberose

 Plant tuberose bulbs in spring when all danger of frost is past.
-Place the rhizomes two to four inches deep and six to eight inches apart, in well-draining soil in a sunny spot.
+Place the rhizomes 2 to 4 inches (5-10 cm.) deep and 6 to 8 inches (15-20 cm.) apart, in well-draining soil in a sunny spot.
 Note: Polyanthus lily likes hot afternoon sun.

 Keep the soil consistently moist before and during the period of bloom that occurs in late summer.

 Enrich poor soil with compost and organic amendments to increase drainage and texture for the best show of tuberose flowers.
 Best results of blooms come from the cultivar Mexican Single, which is highly fragrant.
-‘Pearl’ offers double blooms as big as two inches across.
+‘Pearl’ offers double blooms as big as 2 inches (5 cm.) across.
 ‘Marginata’ has variegated blooms.

 Care of Tuberose Flowers and Bulbs